 Now that we’ve cleared that up, let’s talk about one of the hottest debates: Myrtle Beach vs. North Myrtle Beach; which is better?

 The answer is going to vary based on who you ask.
 If you asked 10 different people, you’re likely going to get 10 completely different opinions on which is better.
 In this article, we give our general opinion and cover some of the differences when comparing North Myrtle Beach vs. Myrtle Beach.

 1. North Myrtle Beach is “quieter”

-Many also say that North Myrtle Beach is more of a family oriented vacation spot, whereas Myrtle Beach is a bit more of a “party” atmosphere, but really it is what you make of it.
-The clubs and hangout spots are all located in Myrtle Beach so they are a bit easier to access, which draws the younger crowd.
-Furthermore, there isn’t a barrage of shops on the North Myrtle Beach’s Ocean Blvd. like there is in Myrtle Beach.
-(Plus, the new Boardwalk in Myrtle Beach adds a point to the Myrtle Beach column.)
-North Myrtle does have shops on its Main Street, but nothing as well-known as the ones on Myrtle Beach.
+Many people also say that North Myrtle Beach is more of a family-oriented vacation spot, whereas Myrtle Beach is a bit more of a “party” atmosphere, but really it is what you make of it.
+The nightclubs and hangout spots are all located in Myrtle Beach so they are a bit easier to access, which draws the younger crowd.
+Furthermore, there isn’t a barrage of shops on North Myrtle Beach’s Ocean Blvd. like there is in Myrtle Beach.
+(Plus, the Boardwalk in Myrtle Beach adds a point to the Myrtle Beach column).
+North Myrtle does have shops on Main Street, but nothing as well-known as the ones on Myrtle Beach.

 2. Difference in Beaches

 It wouldn’t be a top vacation destination without a good beach, right?
 Both Myrtle Beach and North Myrtle Beach both have amazing beaches.
 So what’s the difference?
 Many say that North Myrtle Beach has “wider” beaches, as in the space between the dunes and the ocean water.
 Of course, this is depending on where the tide is and which beach we are talking about.